Azure/DevOps-For-AI-Apps/Tutorial.md

 1. Developer work on the IDE of their choice on the application code.
 2. They commit the code to source control of their choice (VSTS has good support for various source controls)
 3. Separately, Data scientist work on developing their model.
 4. Once happy they publish the model to a model repository, in this case we are using blob storage account.
+This could be easily replaced with Azure ML Workbench's Model management service through their REST APIs.
 5. A build is kicked off in VSTS based on the commit in GitHub.
 6. VSTS Build pipeline pulls the latest model from Blob container and creates a container.
 7. VSTS pushes the image to private image repository in Azure Container Registry